jmau949/acorn-pups-infra-iot/docs/deployment-guide.md

 aws cloudformation list-stacks --query 'StackSummaries[?contains(StackName, `acorn-pups-iot-prod`)].{Name:StackName,Status:StackStatus}'
 ```

+**Note**:
-**Note**: S3 buckets in production are retained by default and must be manually deleted.
+- S3 buckets in production are retained by default and must be manually deleted
+- IoT policies are managed in the API repository and must be cleaned up there
+- Destroying this repository does not affect device certificates or policies

 ## Troubleshooting Commands